tarides/multicore-monthlies/2022/april_22.md

   Thte `libirmin.opam` installation disables ARM64 and hence the same need to be skipped when running the Irmin benchmarks on the Raspberry Pi 4.
-The installatio of `irmin-bench.opam` is sufficient.
+The installation of `irmin-bench.opam` is sufficient.

 #### Closed